"Clare has changed my life.

-I am an experienced psychotherapist and counsellor in Farnham, qualified and working for 20 years in the NHS, Higher Education, the voluntary sector and in private practice.
+I am an experienced psychotherapist and counsellor in Farnham, qualified and working for more than 20 years in the NHS, Higher Education, the voluntary sector and in private practice.

 I support people with a range of issues including anxiety, depression, relationship issues, loss, separation, divorce, family issues, identity (personal, sexual, gender), infertility, worklife, parenting and personal development.